 Beazley plc ("the Group") is a company incorporated in England and Wales.
-The condensed consolidated interim financial statements of the Group for the six months ended 30 June 2023 comprise the parent company, its subsidiaries and the Group's interest in associates.
+The condensed consolidated interim financial statements of the Group for the six months ended 30 June 2023 comprise the parent company, its subsidiaries and the Group's

-These condensed consolidated interim financial statements have been prepared in accordance with IAS 34 Interim Financial Reporting, the UK-adopted International Accounting Standard, and the Disclosure Guidance and Transparency Rules of the United Kingdom's Financial Conduct Authority, Aside from the new and amended standards noted below, these have been prepared using the same accounting policies as those applied in the preparation of the Group's consolidated financial statements for the year to 31 December 2022.
+These condensed consolidated interim financial statements have been prepared in accordance with IAS 34 Interim Financial Reporting, the UK-adopted International Accounting Standard, and the Disclosure Guidance and Transparency Rules of the United Kingdom's Financial Conduct Authority.
+Aside from the new and amended standards noted below, these have been prepared using the same accounting policies as those applied in the preparation of the Group's consolidated financial statements for the year to